cccbr/runningatower/content/docs/070-RingingChamber/index.md

 *Figure 12: Set of fourteen handbells in cases*

-Are these kept securely?
-Are they adequately insured?

 Are these usable?
-If not, consider restoration.
+If not, consider restoration otherwise they are merely a display item.

-A cheap option is a set of eight “rainbow” handbells.
-These are available online, inexpensive, robust and ideal for teaching place-counting, etc.
+If handbells are considered a useful resource a cheap option is a set of eight “rainbow” handbells.
+These are readily available, inexpensive, robust and ideal for teaching place-counting, etc.

 ### Records